Different Types of Kitchen Knives and What They’re Used for

 They are essentially very large scissors, with thick, powerful blades.
 A good pair can last a lifetime and can do so much more than open up plastic packaging.
 For example, if you’re looking to get yourself some more veggies into your meals but aren’t sure if you can master the mincing, grab your shears- they’ll make short work of a surprisingly delicate job.

 While you might not find yourself desperately needing one of these in the average household kitchen, these are still some amazing knives that are worthy of an honorable mention.
 Better still, if you’re looking to finish your kitchen with a complete set of high-end knives, these would be a welcome addition.

 - Usuba knife

 As well as having a great name, the Usuba knife is designed for the finest slicing available.
 Great for impressing party guests with your wafer-thin slicing abilities.
-Be advised that these are sharpened from one side only, so may need some skill as you refine your knife.
+Be advised that these are sharpened from one side only, so may need some knife skills as you refine your knife.

 - Oyster knife